aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.21.0 (June 26, 2019) =
+* Improvement: Automatically create a redirect when a post slug is changed (doesn't work for pages).
+* Improvement: Various logging improvements to help me debug things.

 = Version 2.20.5 (June 18, 2019) =
 * Improvement: See all categories when searching page suggestions by typing Categ in the search box.